chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

   - compose an initial plan to follow the Conversation-Driven Development (CDD) approach to design, build, improve and test your bot
   - elect a Team Leader
   - split tasks and assign to each member
-  - use GitHub to manage your project
+  - use GitHub to manage your project (please invite your professor to access your repo)

 ### Activitiy 3:
 Your team should complete the following:
   - regularly review and tag conversation data via Rasa X
   - develop your own application server if needed
   - constantly train and test your bot
-  - regularly back up your training data
+  - regularly back up your training data.
+It's recommended that teams use GitHub to back up and coordinate the development. git is installed on rasa.cs.franklin.ed for your convenience.
   - Review the following:
 	  - [Conversation-Driven Development](https://rasa.com/docs/rasa/conversation-driven-development)
 	  - [Testing Your Assistant](https://rasa.com/docs/rasa/testing-your-assistant)